 Priority Application Deadlines

-If you are planning to attend Missouri S&T, it's a good idea to submit your application before our Priority Application Deadlines to ensure that you're on the best track for all scholarships, financial assistance, and registration opportunities.
+If you are planning to attend Missouri S&T, it's a good idea to submit your application before our priority application deadlines to ensure adequate time to complete review of your admissions materials and provide your immigration documents in a timely manner.

 - Complete the online application, which will take you through several screens.
 Note that once you start filling out the application, you can save it at any time and return to it later.
 Follow the instructions on each screen and note the following: